 In the allocation of places for Learning Support, the following are prioritised:

-- Currently only two pupils per school, per annum, are being assessed by the Educational Psychologist for this area.
+- Currently only two students per school, per annum, are being assessed by the Educational Psychologist for this area.
 Schools have been advised to refer priority cases.
 This is due to caseload factors / insufficient number of Ed.
 Psychologists working in the Kilkenny area.

 Students will be assessed as follows: